magicse/GFPGANv1.3-to-ncnn/README.md

 # Convert GFPGANv1.3 to onnx
 1 Clone repository<br>
 2 Download GFPGANv1.3.pth in root dir of this project<br>
-3 Create folder "pretrained" in root dir of project
+3 Create folder "pretrained" in root dir of project<br>
-4 Put any jpg file in root dir with name 1.jpg
+4 Put any jpg file in root dir with name 1.jpg<br>
 4 Run - Export_GFPGANv1_3_to_ONNX.py to convert pth to pt<br>